 There have been a lot of pooches who made it to the Guinness Book of World Record.
 Most of them were named as the tallest, biggest, and oldest dogs.
-Others bagged titles for the extraordinary skills they have like most number of tennis balls held in mouth, highest jump, and fastest 100m with a can balanced on head.
+Others bagged titles for the extraordinary skills they have like most number of tennis balls held in mouth, highest jump, the most number of Wilson racquets (that you can find on https://tennisracquets.com/) you can balance in your hands, and fastest 100m with a can balanced on head.

 Another dog with an amazing talent also holds a world record for surfing.
 Yes!
 A dog that knows how to surf!
 Abbie, an Australian Kelpie is a rescue dog who doesn’t just know the sport, she’s good at it.
 In fact, she’s even better than other surfers.

 Abbie was born in 2006.
 She was found on the roadside and rescued by Humane Society Silicon Valley.
 Michael Uy, a surfer adopted her later that year and started bringing her to the beach as part of her rehabilitation.
 Michael was successful in using sports to build Abbie’s self-confidence.

 After years of patience and understanding, Michael was able to improve Abbie’s self-development.
 She learned to love sports that led her to become the world’s top surfing dog.
 Michael shares how he discovered Abbie’s surfing ability.

 “One time we put her on a surfboard to rest.
 And she stood up on the board and we thought, well, why don’t we put her on a wave and see what happens, and she just rode it all the way into shore.”

 This celebrity animal was featured in different TV shows, films, and even prints ads.

 Abbie started surfing in 2008 and she was awarded in every competition she joined.
 Currently, she is the longest and most awarded surfing dog.